top of page

 Religious Education Overview

-Children’s Liturgy of the Word: Children ages Preschool – 2nd grade are invited to attend Children’s Liturgy during the 9:00 am Mass from September through the end of April.
+Children’s Liturgy of the Word: Children ages Preschool – 2nd grade are invited to attend Children’s Liturgy during the 9:00 am Mass year round.
 During the lesson, children will listen to and explore the Gospel reading for that Sunday at a child’s level of understanding.
 They will also recite the Children’s Creed and Prayers of the Faithful, and do a simple activity to reinforce what they’ve learned from the Gospel.
+Children's Liturgy is run by a team of volunteer catechists and we are always looking for more!
+If you would like to volunteer, please contact the Religious Education Office.

 Religious Education (Also known as Faith Formation or Catechism) is offered for students on Sundays (1st – 6th grade) from 10:00-11:00 am.
 An age appropriate curriculum approved for use by the Archdiocese of Detroit provides formal religious education for each grade, as well as sacramental preparation.
 Parents are required to attend several meetings and formation during the First Eucharist Preparation in 2nd grade.
 Classes run from September through the end of April